- Your Government

 Real Estate Affidavits Resources

-- Download from the internet: fifth page is instructions; minimum three copies required.
+- Download here from the internet Real Estate Affidavits Resources.
+The fifth page is instructions; a minimum of three copies is required.

 Excise Tax Resources